David Aled Williams

 Political scientist focused on policy effectiveness, anti-corruption, and the politics of resource extraction, using political economy and political ecology approaches.

 Williams' PhD is from the Department of Development Studies at the School of Oriental and African Studies (SOAS), University of London.
-The thesis combined ethnographic fieldwork in Central Sulawesi and Jakarta with satellite and survey data, to produce a political ecology of REDD+ in Indonesia since 2010.
+The thesis combined ethnography in Central Sulawesi and Jakarta with satellite and survey data, producing a political ecology of REDD+ in Indonesia.

-He is author of the book The Politics of Deforestation and REDD+ in Indonesia: Global Climate Change Mitigation (forthcoming 2023, Routledge).
-His research is published in the peer-reviewed outlets: The Journal of Development Studies, Energy Policy, Environmental Impact Assessment Review, Annual Review of Environment and Resources, and Energy Research and Social Science.
-He is also co-editor of two books (Edward Elgar), titled Corruption, Natural Resources and Development: From Resource Curse to Political Ecology and Corruption, Grabbing and Development: Real-World Challenges.
+He is author of the monograph The Politics of Deforestation and REDD+ in Indonesia: Global Climate Change Mitigation (Routledge 2023).
+He has published in the peer-reviewed outlets: The Journal of Development Studies, Energy Policy, Environmental Impact Assessment Review, Annual Review of Environment and Resources, and Energy Research and Social Science.
+He is also co-editor of two edited volumes (Edward Elgar Publishing), titled Corruption, Natural Resources and Development: From Resource Curse to Political Ecology and Corruption, Grabbing and Development: Real-World Challenges.

-Williams' research interests revolve around the uneven politics of natural resource-driven economic development, particularly corruption, neoliberal environmentalism, hypercapitalist growth, indigenous peoples rights, green energy transitions and inequality.
-Geographically, his focus is on Indonesia and Southeast Asia.
+Williams' main research interest is in the uneven politics of natural resource-driven economic development, particularly corruption, neoliberal environmentalism, hypercapitalist growth, Indigenous Peoples' rights, green energy transitions and inequality.
+Geographically, his primary focus is on Indonesia and Southeast Asia, but he has also had assignments across Africa and Latin America.

-Williams has served as project lead/PI at CMI for longer-term commissioned research projects from Norad and USAID, as well as shorter reviews and evaluations.
-He is also co-coordinator of U4's thematic portfolio on Corruption and Anti-Corruption Efforts in Natural Resources and Energy Sectors.
+Williams has served as project lead/PI at CMI for longer-term research projects funded by Norad and USAID, as well as shorter reviews and evaluations.
+He also coordinates U4's thematic work on Corruption and Anti-Corruption Efforts in Natural Resources and Energy Sectors.

-Williams was previously Senior Research Coordinator at Transparency International in Berlin and holds an MA in International Relations from the University of Kent (UK).
+Williams was previously Senior Research Coordinator at Transparency International in Berlin where he was responsible for TI's first policy position and working paper series and worked on projects in Asia-Pacific.
+He also holds an MA in International Relations from the University of Kent (UK).